101-13 What are Commodities Markets and How Do They Work?

 Spot Trading

-The participants in a commodities spot trade usually expect immediate or near future delivery of the actual goods they have purchased.
+The participants in a commodities spot trade usually expect immediate or near future delivery of their purchased goods.
 This is a way for the corn farmer to find a buyer for his corn on the open market.
-Because of the short delivery time, spot trading will usually take place in a wholesale market and allow the buyer to inspect the goods.
+Because of the short delivery time, spot trading will usually occur in a wholesale market, allowing the buyer to inspect the goods.

 Forward Contracts

-A forward contract is the agreement to exchange the goods at a specified time in the future for a price agreed upon today.
+A forward contract is an agreement to exchange goods at a specified time for a price agreed upon today.
 This protects the corn farmer from falling prices and the corn oil producer from rising prices.
 This minimizes the risk for both parties of doing business.

 Futures Contracts

-As discussed earlier in the futures section, commodities can be traded as futures contracts meaning that the buyer and seller of the contract do not necessarily expect to receive delivery of the products they have purchased; they simply accept the cash equivalent.
+As discussed earlier in the futures section, commodities can be traded as futures contracts, meaning that the buyer and seller of the contract do not necessarily expect to receive delivery of the products they have purchased; they accept the cash equivalent.

 In the U.S., the regulating body for the commodities exchanges is called the Commodities Futures Trading Commission.